-6. In the course of enquiry on the side of the petitioner PW.1 was examined and Ex.P1 to Ex.P8 were marked and on the side of the respondents RW.1 and RW.2 were examined and Ex.R1 to Ex.R26 were marked.
+6. In the course of enquiry on the side of the petitioner PW.1 was examined and Ex.P1 to Ex.P7 were marked and on the side of the respondent RW.1 and RW.2 were examined and Ex.R1 to Ex.R26 were marked.
 Both sides are heard.
 The pleadings of the parties, the evidence let in by either sides and the exhibits marked on both sides are carefully considered.
 On both sides written arguments were filed and the same were also carefully considered.
-In support of his contention the learned Counsel for the respondent has relied upon the Judgments reported in CDJ 2008 SC 218, CDJ 2005 SC 604, CDJ 2002 SC 162, CDJ 1963 SC 212, CDJ 2008 MHC 3631, CDJ 2009 Kar HC 442 & CDJ 1990 Kar HC 368.
+In support of his contention the learned Counsel for the respondent has relied upon the Judgments reported in CDJ 2008 SC 218, CDJ 2005 SC 604, CDJ 2002 SC 162, CDJ 1963 SC 212, CDJ 2008 MHC 3631 (DB), CDJ 2009 Kar HC 442 & CDJ 1990 Kar HC 368.
+On perusal of the records it is learnt that the Ex.R1 was marked through cross examination of PW.1 and subsequently while RW.1 was examined by the first respondent, instead of marking documents as Ex.R2 to Ex.R14 it was mistakenly marked as Ex.R1 to Ex.R14 and hence, the Ex.R1 which was marked through RW.1 was rectified and marked as Ex.R1A today for the sake of convenience to dispose the case.

-7. The learned Counsel appearing for the petitioner has relied upon the Judgment reported in 2013 LAB I.C Page No. 2073 wherein it was stated that section 25.FF comes in to play only in case of transfer of ownership or management of an undertaking to a new employer and not limited to some activities of the undertaking.
+7. The learned Counsel appearing for the petitioner has relied upon the Judgment reported in 2013 LAB I.C Page No. 2073 wherein it was stated that section 25.FF comes into play only in case of transfer of ownership or management of an undertaking to a new employer and not limited to some activities of the undertaking.
 The learned Counsel appearing for the respondent managements has filed a written argument stating that the petitioner is the temporary employee of the first respondent establishment and the name of the said worker does not find in the muster roll of the first respondent establishment and that it is not established by the petitioner that he had been in service for more than 240 days in a year though he is having burden to prove the same the petitioner has failed to prove the same and the claim has to be rejected.